-Why would there be a problem with fleeing during the winter or on the Sabbath?As for winter, this is obvious, as Jesus' disciples would be in the cold and without shelter.
+Is this during the winter or on the Sabbath?As for winter, Jesus' disciples would be in the cold and without shelter.
 In the wintertime, Jerusalem and the surrounding mountains can get to freezing temperatures during the winter.
 And it does snow there on occasion.

 Jesus' statement saying "then let those who are in Judea flee to the mountains" is obviously an instruction to his disciples that if they and their families and students are in Judea at the time of the coming holocaust, they should flee into the mountains.